microsoft/Forerunner/README.md

 Then, you can find the binary `geth` in the path `$projectDir/build/bin`.

-## How to execute Forerunner
+## How to execute Forerunner Ethereum

-Basically, Forerunner is compatible with all features of go-ethereum v1.9.9, and Forerunner can be used as the same as go-ethereum v1.9.9.
+Basically, Forerunner Ethereum is compatible with all features of go-ethereum v1.9.9, and Forerunner Ethereum can be used as the same as go-ethereum v1.9.9.

-To enable features of Forerunner mentioned in the paper and get the best performance, users just need to append a few flags to geth command line:
+To enable features of Forerunner Ethereum mentioned in the paper and get the best performance, users just need to append a few flags to geth command line:
 ```
 --preplay --cmpreuse --parallelhasher 16 --parallelbloom --no-overmatching --add-fastpath
 ```